MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/extension-inf-files.md

 * CHID information is not used when ranking extension drivers on WU (i.e., you can’t “block” other extension drivers with CHID targeting).

-* For information on driver selection and targeting within the Windows operating system, see [Using an extension INF file](https://docs.microsoft.com/windows-hardware/drivers/install/using-an-extension-inf-file)
+* For information on driver selection and targeting within the Windows operating system, see [Using an Extension INF file](https://docs.microsoft.com/windows-hardware/drivers/install/using-an-extension-inf-file)

 ## FAQ